 Debussy: Playing with Colour

 Debussy emancipated the orchestra, capitalising on its colours and freeing up its expressive potential.
-As the composer’s 150th birthday is celebrated at the Proms, Geoffrey Norris talks to some of today’s leading Debussy interpreters about the ongoing resonance of his music
+Geoffrey Norris talks to some of today’s leading Debussy interpreters about the ongoing resonance of his music

 Think Paris 1913.
 Think music and scandal.
 And surely the first thing that springs to mind is the cause célèbre of Stravinsky’s The Rite of Spring.
 The catcalls, the ribaldry, the fisticuffs – the whole maelstrom of that unruly May night in the Théâtre des Champs-Elysées has become the stuff of legend.
 But only a fortnight earlier, in the very same theatre, the Parisian audience had been given another shock to its system at the premiere of Debussy’s ballet (or ‘poème dansé’), Jeux.
 There was some vociferous ribbing from the stalls, but the main reaction was one of bewilderment.
 What to make of this 18-minute piece with its inconclusive music, flimsy scenario and weird choreography?
 Indeed, were the amorous frolics of three young tennis players – two girls, one boy – entirely proper entertainment for well-heeled Parisian patrons?
 If the members of the audience had gone along simply to enjoy the athletic virtuosity of Diaghilev’s Ballets Russes, and of Vaclav Nijinsky and Tamara Karsavina in particular, they were to be disappointed.
 Nijinsky’s own choreography for Jeux left even Debussy bemused.
 As he wrote a couple of weeks after the first performance, ‘Among recent pointless goings-on I must include the staging of Jeux, which gave Nijinsky’s perverse genius a chance of indulging in a peculiar kind of mathematics.
 This chap adds up triple crotchets with his feet, checks them on his arms, then suddenly, half-paralysed, he stands crossly watching the music slip by.
 It’s awful.’
 As the critic of Le Figaro put it, ‘Composer and choreographer take absolutely no notice of each other in this ballet.’